WarwickTechCrew/tc-website-wiki/wiki/05-additional-resources/equipment-directory.md

 They can also offer setting up networking and patching ports for internet access around campus (including outdoors) if emailed with enough notice.

+Contact: form on [website](https://warwick.ac.uk/services/it-students/computers/laptop-loans/) or in-person at the library.

 ### Estates

-Can offer power hookups and assorted distribution in various outdoor locations around campus, and sometimes generators too when needed if you're lucky.
+Can offer power hookups and assorted distribution in various outdoor locations around campus.
+Also has a 63A 3-phase generator which can sometimes be used.

+Contact: service desk.

 ### Music Centre